ascholerChemeketa/armTutorial/_sources/Functions/FinalCallingConvention.rst

 .. note::

    Since storing and restoring the ``lr`` is only important if a function will call another function, compilers may omit saving the ``lr`` for functions that call other functions.
 They also may omit storing the ``fp``.
+They also may skip using the stack entirely and just do all the work in registers.